puddinman13/TagIt/README.md

 ##Additional Functions
 1. Add Tag

     The addTag function accepts a single object representing the tag to add.
 A tag object is returned and will have a value for the EntityId.
-Note: If you call this method with a class level selector ($('.tagIt')), it will return an array of tag objects.
+Note: If you call this method with a class level selector ($('.myClass')), it will return an array of tag objects.

     ```
     var addedTag = $('#tagIt').addTag({ Pkid: 'Test', Text: 'Testing Add'});
     -OR-
-    var addedTags = $('.tagIt').addTag({Pkid: 'Test'.
+    var addedTags = $('.myClass').addTag({Pkid: 'Test'.
 Text: 'Testing Add'});
     ```

 2. Import Tags